resbaz/resbaz2021/perth/about.md

 # About

-**In light of recent developments, we are currently looking at moving the event towards the end of the year.**
+**In light of recent developments, we are currently looking at holding the event towards the end of the year.**
-We endavour to announce the venue and dates as soon as possible.
+We endeavor to announce the venue and dates as soon as possible.

 The Research Bazaar (ResBaz) is a worldwide festival promoting the digital literacy emerging at the centre of modern research.
 Throughout 2020 events will be held at a number of university campuses around the globe.